Probing Ultra-light Axion Dark Matter from 21cm Tomography using Convolutional Neural Networks: Modeling the 21cm signal

 Within the code ionized regions are chosen when $\zeta f_{coll}(x,z) \geq 1$ \citep{Furlanetto:2004nh}, where $f_{coll}$ is the collapse fraction and can be computed using the extended Press-Schechter model \citep{Bond:1990iw,Lacey:1993iv}.
 In this work we will set $\zeta=30$ as a fiducial value however in \S\ref{sec:results2} we will relax this assumption and show how uncertainties on this quantity will impact our results.

 Another important parameter is the minimum virial temperature of halos producing ionizing photons during the EoR.
 Typically, $T_{vir}$ is chosen to be $10^4$K, corresponding to the temperature above which atomic cooling becomes effective to trigger gravo-thermal instability and thus star formation.
 Throughout this work we adopt $T_{vir}=10^4$K as a fiducial value, although in \S\ref{sec:results2} we will investigate a range of values to quantify its effect on our estimation of axion mass.
+The mean free path of ionizing photons, $R_{mfp}$, is another astrophysical parameter of \texttt{21cmFAST}.
+In this work we kept it fixed at its default value of 15Mpc.